How much do sessions cost?

 Fees cover face to face time as well as overheads including ongoing training, supervision and professional registrations to help ensure a safe and top quality service.

-Therapy sessions at The Practice Rooms in Clifton are £90 for 50 minutes for people who fund themselves.
+Therapy sessions at The Practice Rooms in Clifton are £90 for 50 minutes.

-Sessions cancelled with less than 24 hours notice or not attended are charged at £40 to cover my overheads.
+Sessions cancelled with less than 24 hours notice or not attended are charged at £40.

 I am registered with all major private healthcare providers who will pay or contribute, including Bupa, AXA, Aviva, Cigna and Vitality.
 Rates are set with the provider.